Mhdez221993/js-algorithms/practice/systems_design/fundamentals/06.latency_and_throughput/latency_and_throughput.md

-## Latency And Throughput
+# Latency And Throughput

-If you've ever experienced lag in a video game, it was most likely due to a combination of high latency and low throughput.
+  f you've ever experienced lag in a video game, it was most likely due to a combination of high latency and low throughput.
 And lag sucks.

 ![](./latency.PNG)

-Notes:
+## Latency

+  The time it takes for a certain operation to complete in a system.
+Most often this measure is a time duration, like milliseconds or seconds.
+You should know these orders of magnitude:

+  Reading 1 MB from RAM: 250 μs (0.25 ms)
+  Reading 1 MB from SSD: 1,000 μs (1 ms)
+  Transfer 1 MB over Network: 10,000 μs (10 ms)
+  Reading 1MB from HDD: 20,000 μs (20 ms)
+  Inter-Continental Round Trip: 150,000 μs (150 ms)

+## Throughput

+  The number of operations that a system can handle properly per time unit.
+For instance the throughput of a server can often be measured in requests per second (RPS or QPS).

+## Notes

+* Latency
+  * how long it takes for data to get from one point to another

+* Throughput
+  * the amount of request a server can handle